-Beatriz Malo de Molina is a professional advisor to management teams and board member.
+Beatriz Malo de Molina is a Managing Director at Alvarez & Marsal, a global professional services firm.
 Beatriz has served as Senior Vice President and Head of M&A at Orkla ASA and has previously held positions at Kistefos Private Equity and McKinsey & Co in Oslo, after a ten year career in the Investment Banking Division of Goldman, Sachs & Co. in London, Frankfurt, New York City and Mexico City.
-Ms. Malo de Molina began her career in 1994 within Ernst & Young's financial advisory department in New York City.
+Beatriz began her career in 1994 within Ernst & Young's financial advisory department in New York City.